canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 {% endcapture %}
 {% include hidden.html content=thunderclap id="thunderclap" title="Thunderclap" %}

+{% capture prestidigitation %}
+*Transmutation cantrip*\\
+**Casting Time:** 1 action\\
+**Range:** 10 feet\\
+**Components:** V, S\\
+**Duration:** Up to 1 hour

+This spell is a minor magical trick that novice spellcasters use for practice.
+You create one of the following magical effects within range.

+ - You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.
+ - You instantaneously light or snuff out a candle, a torch, or a small campfire.
+ - You instantaneously clean or soil an object no larger than 1 cubic foot.
+ - You chill, warm, or flavor up to 1 cubic foot of nonliving material for 1 hour.
+ - You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.
+ - You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.

+If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+{% endcapture %}
+{% include hidden.html content=prestidigitation id="prestidigitation" title="Prestidigitation" %}

 ### 1st level spells
 {% capture dissonantwhispers %}
 *1st-level enchantment* \\